koopatroopa64/snort-custom-rules/README.md

 - Kali Linux (or compatible Linux distro)
 - Snort installed (version X.Y.Z)
-- Required permissions to run Snort with network interfaces and read PCAPs
+- Permissions to capture traffic and write to logs

 ---

 ## 📖 Additional Information

-- To add new rules, edit `rules/custom.rules` and update `rules/test_cases.md` accordingly.
+- Add new rules in `rules/custom.rules`
+- Write test procedures in `test_cases/` using the same markdown template
+- Store detection screenshots in `screenshots/`
+- View previous alerts in `logs/archived_alerts/`
-- Use the PCAP files in `pcaps/` to test detection accuracy.
+- Use PCAPs in `pcaps/` to simulate traffic
-- Logs and alerts will be saved to `logs/alert_output.log`.
-- Screenshots demonstrate sample detection outputs for reference.

 ---